ABOUT MINDFULIST

 Begin where you are.

-Every creative act begins in the middle of something—at a threshold, inside a question, alongside a tangle you haven't yet sorted.
+Every creative act begins in the middle of something: at a threshold, inside a question, alongside a tangle you haven't yet sorted.
 There's no need to prepare or resolve anything first.
-You begin from the life you're living, from your own essence, with what's already in your hands.
+You begin from the life you're already living, from your own essence, with what you've got.

 Look inward.

 Before anything takes form outwardly, a shift happens within.
 Attention turns inward.
-You pause.
-You notice.
+You pause and notice.
 You ask questions that are honest rather than strategic.
-These movements are subtle, but they reorient everything that follows.
+These shifts you experience are subtle, but they attune everything that follows.

 Make room.

-Good work needs space—to think, to rest, to return again.
-When you clear a little room in your day and in your mind, something loosens.
-What's been waiting finds air.
+Good work needs space to think, to rest, and to come back to.
+Everything feels less rigid and doable when you clear a little room in your day (and in your mind).
+What's been waiting finds fresh air.

 Move with intention.

 There's no need to rush or carry everything at once.
-What matters is the next true step.
-Intention keeps your progression aligned, allowing your energy to gather around what matters most, rather than dispersing across too many directions.
+What counts is the next step you actually take.
+Intention keeps your onward movement aligned, allowing your energy to gather around what matters most, rather than scattering across too many directions.

 Shape what’s yours.

-When you move in your own way, at your own pace, your work begins to resemble who you really are.
-Not as a shortcut, but as a fit.
-A way of working that feels authentic and coherent.
+When you move in your own way and at your own pace, your work begins to resemble who you really are.
+Not as a shortcut, but as a good fit.
+How you work and create feels more authentic and coherent.
+And you enjoy yourself more.

 “This course provides a strong structure, a container for personal inquiry at a deep soul level.
 Writing and journaling using this unique program, I have a new understanding of the facets of my personality.
 This has allowed me to align the inside and outside, the introvert and extrovert, the personal and public, in a whole new way.”